 How can we make healthy foods just as appealing as unhealthy foods?
-This was the question Turnwald, et al. asked in order to develop a new strategy to battle the ongoing obesity epidemic in the U.S. Their study, published in JAMA, examined the names given to foods and how popular they were in the Stanford University cafeteria.
+This was the question Turnwald, et al. asked in order to develop a new strategy to battle the ongoing obesity epidemic in the United States.
+Their study, published in JAMA, examined the names given to foods and how popular they were in the Stanford University cafeteria.
 Importantly, the authors write: “No changes were made to how the vegetables were prepared or served.”

 As shown above, the indulgent naming was by far the most popular, followed by the basic, healthy positive, and healthy restrictive.
 The authors reported, “Labeling had a significant effect on both the number of diners selecting the vegetable (P = .01) and the mass of vegetables consumed (P = .05).”
 Indulgent labeling resulted in 41% more people eating vegetables compared to the healthy restrictive naming.